Keep a close watch on yourself and on the teaching [doctrine].

 Doctrine and life.
 Life and doctrine.

 In Paul’s first letter to Timothy, he calls his pastoral protegé to embrace both and not let go of the other.
 And for anyone who cares about life or doctrine, we must also care about the other also.
-For doctrine without life is dead and life with sound doctrine is leading to death.
+For doctrine without life is dead and life without sound doctrine is leading to death.

 Simultaneously, because he knows that knowledge by itself can puff up (1 Cor.
 8:1), and that not all studies in the Law are lawful (1 Tim.
 1:3–11), he calls for Timothy to guard his life and his doctrine.
 Too many are the knowledgable theologians who did not guard their lives.
 And too many are the false professors who have general sense of theology but no life.
 Thus, we must always pursue doctrine for the sake of knowing the life-giving God.
 To expound this idea further, let me turn to two theologians who knew both doctrine and life.